RonniaMOS/configure-ad/README.md

 </p>
 <p>
-In step 4, Remote Desktop was setup for non-administrative users jane_admin was used a the user name, PowerShell_ise was opened as an administrator
-Create a new File and paste the contents of the script into it
+In step 4, Remote Desktop was setup for non-administrative users jane_admin was used a the user name, PowerShell_ise was opened as an administrator.
+A new File was created and pasted into the contents of the script.
+When the script is run, account will created.
+The accounts can now be viewed in Active Directory in the appropriate organizational unit.

 </p>
 <br />